Heritance

 Timely, urgent, and wholly authentic, Running Away gathers a chorus of migrant voices to document a desperate journey toward freedom.

 Vivid, honest, and boldly resilient, Ha Jin’s latest poetry collection, Running Away, adopts a chorus of narrative voices to tell stories of desperate migration.
-These poems shift in language and geography, they move across borders and “echo the voices / of those who pant and groan / under heavy loads.”
-Often returning to the path of undocumented migrants trekking to the United States by way of South America, these poems navigate dangers and visceral fears; they are pulled forward by the migrant’s hope and desire for liberty in a new country—for “the land destined to become their home.”
-Speaking out against authoritarian governments, Ha Jin unambiguously celebrates departure and praises freedom.
+Poems appear as interviews and confessions, and as a catalogue of departures—journeys that feel “like coming back from death.”
+These poems survive.
+Often following the path of undocumented Chinese migrants trekking to the United States by way of South America, speakers navigate dangers and visceral fears, authoritarian governments and hope.
+They are pulled forward by the future and a desire for liberty in a new country—for “the land destined to become their home.”
+As poems shift in language and geography, as they cross borders and trek the Rio Grande, as they jump ship and flee countries, Ha Jin unambiguously celebrates departure and praises freedom.
+Running Away reaches for a future where every door is open to us.

 The Next Sky